-This season we partnered with the California Olive Oil Council (COOC) to offer a collection of the best extra-virgin olive oils on the market.
-To learn how to best appreciate the oils, we turned to COOC Education Coordinator Nancy Ash for tasting tips.
-Here, she explains how to host an olive oil tasting at home – no expertise required.
+At Williams Sonoma, we are fortunate to be able to offer a collection of some of the best extra-virgin olive oils on the market.
+To learn how to best appreciate the oils, we turned to California Olive Oil Council (COOC) Education Coordinator Nancy Ash for tasting tips.
+Here, she explains how to host an olive oil tasting at home — no expertise required.

 Consumers are faced with so many choices when they are selecting extra-virgin olive oils.
 An olive oil tasting can be both fun and educational, and it’s an affordable way to taste and compare different oils at home.
 You don’t have to be an expert to pull it off, either!
 Use these guidelines to get started.

 An olive oil tasting is similar to a wine tasting — both wine and olive oil are liquids obtained by pressing fresh fruit (yes, olives are a fruit)!
 There are hundreds of varieties of both grapes and olives; varietal and region of origin are just two of the many factors that affect their flavors.
 In fact, you may be pleasantly surprised by the range of flavors found in extra-virgin olive oils.